.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Example 5: Tableau

-Tableau, a leading platform for data visualization and business intelligence, incorporates .NET components to power its dashboards and reporting capabilities.
-Its integration with Windows-based enterprise systems is one of the reasons for its widespread adoption across industries.
-By using .NET, Tableau delivers a user-friendly interface that can handle complex visualizations and large datasets, while ensuring compatibility with the IT infrastructure businesses already rely on.
+Tableau incorporates .NET components to power its dashboards and reporting capabilities.
+Its integration with Windows-based enterprise systems is a key reason for its widespread adoption across industries.
+By using .NET, Tableau delivers a user-friendly interface that handles complex visualisations and large datasets.

 Example 6: ADP Workforce Now

-ADP Workforce Now is a widely used HR and payroll management platform that relies on .NET to process sensitive employee data securely and at scale.
-From payroll calculations to compliance reporting and workforce analytics, ADP requires a framework that combines stability with the ability to handle massive volumes of data. .NET’s robust security model and scalability make it a natural fit for this type of mission-critical application, where accuracy and reliability are non-negotiable.
+ADP Workforce Now relies on .NET to process sensitive employee data securely and at scale.
+From payroll calculations to compliance reporting and workforce analytics, .NET’s robust security model and scalability make it a natural fit for this mission-critical application.

 .NET app examples: Healthcare